The Gettysburg Address History Details, President Abraham Lincoln's Gettysburg Address, Invitation

 Recommended Reading:

 Tried by War: Abraham Lincoln as Commander in Chief (Hardcover).
-Description: Description:
+Description: Author James McPherson, Pulitzer Prize

-Author James McPherson, Pulitzer Prize Winner and bestselling Civil War historian, illuminates how Lincoln worked with—and often against— his senior commanders to defeat the Confederacy
+Winner and bestselling Civil War historian, illuminates how Lincoln

-and create the role of commander in chief as we know it.
-Though Abraham Lincoln arrived at the White House with no previous
+in chief as we know it.
+Though Abraham Lincoln arrived at the White House with no previous military experience (apart from

-military experience (apart from a couple of months spent soldiering in 1832), he quickly established himself as the greatest
+a couple of months spent soldiering in 1832), he quickly established himself as the greatest commander in chief in American

-commander in chief in American history.
-James McPherson illuminates this often misunderstood and profoundly influential aspect
+history.
+James McPherson illuminates this often misunderstood and profoundly influential aspect of Lincoln’s legacy.
+In essence, Lincoln

-of Lincoln’s legacy.
-In essence, Lincoln invented the idea of commander in chief, as neither the Constitution nor existing
+invented the idea of commander in chief, as neither the Constitution nor existing legislation specified how the president

-legislation specified how the president ought to declare war or dictate strategy.
-In fact, by assuming the powers we associate
+ought to declare war or dictate strategy.
+In fact, by assuming the powers we associate with the role of commander in chief,

-the narrow band of rights granted the president.
-Good thing too, because his strategic insight and will to fight changed the
+the president.
+Good thing too, because his strategic insight and will to fight changed the course of the war and saved the

 For most of the conflict, he constantly